Morambro Creek Shiraz 2002

 Very dark ruby color.
 Red and black fruits dominate the nose with a background of spice, licorice, mocha and minerals.
 Quite ripe on the palate, with lots of chocolate and spice overlaying the ample blackberry fruit, all in balance with the alcohol.

 Winemaking at Morambro Creek is very traditional and labour intensive.
-Oak maturation takes place using 35-40% new French oak barrels.
+Oak maturation takes place using 35-40% new barrels with the oak type has traditionally been American.
 In good cellars, Morambro Creek Shiraz can age for anywhere from 7 to 10 years.
 This Shiraz was put together using select barrels from our family estate that best demonstrate the intensity of our fruit balanced by integrated oak.